-¶4-Particular attention should be given to what the church is doing for the support of missions and other interests of work on its district.
+¶5-Particular attention should be given to what the church is doing for the support of missions and other interests of the General Church.

-Section 41, ¶1-The Annual Church Meeting shall be held at the discretion of the district superintendent.
-Such annual meeting shall elect a Secretary, Treasurer, Sunday school superintendent, and not more than two deacons, or two deaconesses.
-These officers shall be nominated by the pastor subject to the approval of the district superintendent, and elected by secret ballot.
+Section 41, ¶1-The Annual Church Meeting shall elect a Secretary, Treasurer, Sunday School Superintendent, and not more than two deacons, or two deaconesses.
+These officers shall be nominated by the Pastor subject to the approval of the District Superintendent, and elected by secret ballot.
 If there be no election on the first ballot, the two names receiving the highest number of votes shall be voted for on the second ballot.
-Said officers are to enter upon their duties the first day of the conference year, and continue until the first day of the next year, or until they are removed, as hereinafter provided.
+Said officers are to enter upon their duties the first day of the assembly year, and continue until the first day of the next year, or until they are removed, as hereinafter provided.